michalmonday/CSV-Parser-for-Arduino/README.md

 Notice how each character within `"sLdcfx-"` string specifies different type for each column.
 It is very important to set this format right.
 We could set each solumn to be strings like "sssssss", however this would use more memory than it's really needed.
 If we wanted to store a large array of small numerical values (e.g. under 128), then using "c" specifier would be appropriate.
 See "How to specify value types" section for full list of available specifiers and their descriptions.

-# Things to consider
+## Things to consider
-CSV must:
+If CSV file doesn't contain header line, then it must be specified as 3rd argument of the constructor (see [this example](#csv-files-without-header))
-* be separated by comma
+If CSV file is separated by other character instead of comma, then it must be specified as 4th argument of the constructor (see [this example](#how-to-specify-delimiter))

 Programmer must:
-* know and specify what type of values are stored in each of the CSV columns
+* know and specify what type of values are stored in each of the CSV columns (see [this example](#how-to-specify-value-types))
-* cast returned values appropriately
+* cast returned values appropriately (see [this example](#how-to-cast-returned-values-appropriately))

-# How to specify value types
+## How to specify value types
 By supplying format parameter to constructor of CSV_Parser.
 Example:
 ```cpp
 char * csv_str = "my_strings,my_floats\n"